Entscheidbarkeit/CodeMetricsEngine/ReadMe.md

 This application is compiled with **JDK 19**, please make sure your JRE is also 19 or higher.
 Please make sure your java files are encoded by Unicode.
 This Application do not support currently other encoding type such as ANSI.
-You can run this application through **CME.jar** in your terminal.
+You can run this application through **CME.jar** in your terminal or through the project file in IDE

 `java -jar CME.jar`

 Then you'll get the menu page of the application.

-    Welcome to Code Metrics Engine
     Following functionalities are available:
     1. run Code Complexity check for given directory or file
     2. run Code Style check for given directory or file
+    3. change current path
     0. exit

-Code Style check is currently only used for small Camelcase in method name.

 you will be led to input of **Path** based on current working directory.
 the path can either be a java file or a directory.